Tag Archives: Russell Crowe

 The Mummy (2017), Sofia Boutella

-Starring Tom Cruise, Sofia Boutella, Russell Crowe and Annabelle Wallis, there are parts of director Alex Kurtzman’s The Mummy, a story about an ancient Egyptian princess, awakened from her crypt and determined to wreak havoc, that I enjoyed.
+Starring Tom Cruise, Sofia Boutella, Russell Crowe and Annabelle Wallis; there are parts of director Alex Kurtzman’s The Mummy, a story about an ancient Egyptian princess, one awakened from her crypt and determined to wreak havoc, that I enjoyed.
 An example would be Russell Crowe’s ‘second character’ who proved a lot of fun to watch even though he appears but very briefly.

 Another highlight is courtesy of Sofia Boutella, an actress who was introduced to many audiences as Gazelle in Matthew Vaughn’s rather good Kingsman – The Secret Service (2014).
 I adored Gazelle even though she was a ‘baddie.’
 And because of that experience, I was sure that Boutella would bring something special, particularly physicality-wise to the character of The Mummy (Princess Ahmanet).

-On a positive note, I’m now even more curious about Egypt’s real history and I may just delve into that as a result.
-I may even… Who am I kidding?
-I’m busy and far too in love with film to make time for more history books.
+On a more positive note, I’m now even more curious about Egypt’s real history and I may just delve into that as a result.
+I may even…

 Give The Mummy a chance if you’re curious.